 Energy Agreement") including Colorado, Michigan, Minnesota, New Mexico, North Dakota, South Dakota, Texas and Wisconsin.
 The Xcel Energy Agreement also provides Xcel Energy an option to extend the agreement for two 10-year terms for additional payments.
 The Xcel Energy Agreement allows Xcel Energy to deploy a PLTE network to support its grid modernization initiatives for the benefit of its approximately 3.7 million electricity customers and 2.1 million natural gas customers.
 The scheduled prepayments for the 20-year initial term of the Xcel Energy Agreement total \$80.0 million, of which \$8.0 million was received in December 2022.
 The Xcel Energy Agreement is subject to customary provisions regarding remedies for non-delivery, including refund of amounts paid and termination rights if we fail to perform our contractual obligations, including failure to deliver the relevant cleared 900 MHz Broadband Spectrum in accordance with the terms of the Xcel Energy Agreement.
 The remaining prepayments for the 20-year initial term are due by mid-2028, per the terms of the Xcel Energy Agreement and as we deliver the relevant cleared 900 MHz Broadband Spectrum and the associated broadband licenses.
-We are working with incumbents to clear the 900 MHz Broadband Spectrum and the associated broadband licenses.
-We are working with incumbents to clear the 900 MHz Broadband Spectrum allocation in Xcel Energy Agreement will be accounted for as deferred revenue on our Consolidated Balance Sheets.
+We are working with incumbents to clear the 900 MHz Broadband Spectrum allocation in Xcel Energy service territories.
+In accordance with ASC 606 Revenue from Contracts with Customers, the payments of prepaid fees under the Xcel Energy Agreement will be accounted for as deferred revenue on our Consolidated Balance Sheets.
 Revenue will be recognized over time as the performance obligations of clearing the 900 MHz Broadband Spectrum and the associated broadband licenses are delivered by respective county, over the contractual term of approximately 20 years.